 If you want advice or help by speaking to someone over the phone, you'll find lots of helpful numbers and links in our section on telephone helplines and forums.

 You can arrange care and support privately yourself.

-If you want the council to arrange or pay towards your care you have to request a needs assessment.
+If you want the council to arrange or pay towards your care, you have to get a needs assessment.